-Emmy® and Golden Globe®-nominated actor, Anthony Anderson is the star and executive producer of ABC's sitcom Black-ish, which will premiere this Fall and co-stars Tracee Ellis Ross and Laurence Fishburne.
-He plays the main character in the series who is a family man that struggles to gain a sense of cultural identity while raising his kids in a predominantly white, upper-middle class neighborhood.
+Emmy® and Golden Globe®-nominated actor, Anthony Anderson is the star and executive producer of ABC's multi-award-nominated sitcom black-ish.
+He portrays Andre 'Dre' Johnson, a family man who struggles to gain a sense of cultural identity while raising his kids in a predominantly white, upper-middle class neighborhood.
 In addition to hosting To Tell the Truth, he is also producing grown-ish, a black-ish spinoff on Freeform.